00itamarts00/00itamarts00.github.io/_posts/2025-02-09-one-to-one-systems.md

 ---

-## 🔍 The Algorithm: From Measurements to 3D Models
+## 🔍 From Measurements to 3D Models

 Our algorithm consists of three major stages: